Quantum-informed learning of genuine network nonlocality beyond idealized resources: Introduction

-Additionally, we provide the numerical response functions of each observer, confirming a LHV description for the local distribution at the noise robustness limit of $0.94$, previously considered genuine network nonlocal.
-Our method can be generalized to other causal structures, providing a definitive noise-robust proof and a framework to study GNN correlations.
-Our contribution not only gives novel results but also shows that machine learning algorithms unlike being typically associated with data-driven prediction, when structurally embedded with foundational domain-specific knowledge and principles, can greatly contribute to quantum foundational research, elevating it from a predictive tool to a foundational framework.
+Our method can be generalized to other causal structures, providing a definitive noise-robust proof and a framework to study Genuine Network Nonlocal (GNN) correlations.
+Our contribution not only gives novel results but also shows that machine learning algorithms, unlike those typically associated with data-driven prediction, when structurally embedded with domain-specific knowledge and principles, can greatly contribute to quantum foundational research, elevating it from a predictive tool to a foundational framework.